Anirudh-2903/Library_Management_System/README.md

 # Library Management Web App

-A web app for the management of books, users and the Issue and Return of books in a library.
+A web app for the management of books, users and the Issue and Return of Books in a library.

 ## User Permissions